Residues of a tropical zeta function for convex domains: The planar boundary zeta series

-The terminology ``minimal model'' (or, more accurately, ``symplectic minimal model,'' used for the first time in \cite{Shkolnikov17Theis}, with the word ``symplectic'' usually being suppressed in the present article for brevity) comes from the analogy with the minimal model program in algebraic geometry, transplanted into the symplectic-geometric setting, where blow-ups now come with sizes; see \ref{ssec:sympltor}.
+The terminology ``minimal model'' (or, more accurately, ``symplectic minimal model,'' used for the first time in \cite{Shkolnikov17Theis}, with the word ``symplectic'' usually suppressed in the present article for brevity) comes from the analogy with the minimal model program in algebraic geometry, transplanted into the symplectic-geometric setting, where blow-ups come with sizes; see Subsection~\ref{ssec:sympltor}.
 Taking sums, or sums of squares, of these sizes gives formulas for the differences between the lattice perimeters or areas of convex domains and those of their minimal models; see \cite{kalinin2017number,kalinin2019tropical}, where further formulas, for example for the Euclidean perimeter, are also described.
-Thus, the main result of the present paper extends this framework\footnote{In principle, it should be possible to express {\it any} given geometric invariant of convex domains in terms of symplectic minimal models and sizes of blow-ups.}, allowing one to express the equiaffine perimeter in symplectic/tropical terms.
+Thus, the main result of the present paper extends this framework\footnote{In principle, one may ask whether other geometric invariants of convex domains can be expressed in terms of symplectic minimal models and sizes of blow-ups.}, allowing one to express the equiaffine perimeter in symplectic/tropical terms.

 From now on, we specialize to the two-dimensional case.